fbpx

 New York Times Editor’s Choice

-A Boston Globe, Vulture, Electric Literature, Sunday Times and Times (UK) Best Book of the Year
+A Best Book of the Year: Boston Globe, Vulture, Electric Literature, Sunday Times, Times (UK), and the Chicago Public Library

 “Terrific… Enter Ghost though contemporary, is thoroughly infused with Palestine’s past — and thoroughly haunted by Sonia’s.
 Hammad, who is both a delicate writer and an exact one, intertwines the two, taking care to give Sonia as many personal ghosts as she does historical ones.… Indeed, the novel seems to argue, real growth and connection, both political and personal, cannot begin until everyone’s ghosts have emerged from hiding.
 Art is, if nothing else, a powerful tool for coaxing them out.”—New York Times Book Review